JingHuangLab/openmm_deepmd_plugin/README.md

 ### Install from source
 This plugin requires the library of **OpenMM**, **DeePMD-kit C API package**.
-Compile plugin from source with following steps.
+Compile plugin from source with the following steps.

 1. Prepare the conda environment.
    ```